macintux/riak-application-guide/denormalization.md

 chunks.

-In fact, a common data pattern is to assemble multiple objects into larger collections for later retrieval regardless of the ingest rate.
+In fact, a common data pattern is to assemble multiple objects into larger collections for later retrieval, regardless of the ingest rate.

 ## What about updates?

 One key advantage to normalization is that you only have to update any given piece of data once.

-As it turns out, updates to denormalized data are not nearly as big of a deal as you might suspect in Riak.

-Many use cases that require large quantities of storage deal with mostly immutable data, such as log entries, sensor readings, and media storage.
+However, many use cases that require large quantities of storage deal with mostly immutable data, such as log entries, sensor readings, and media storage.
+You don't change your sensor data after it arrives, so why do you care if each set of inputs appears in five different places in your database?

-Any information which must be updated frequently should be confined to small objects dedicated to the mutable information.
+Any information which must be updated frequently should be confined to small objects that are limited in scope.

 <!-- Would be nice to have an example here -->